-Ashley Jahn wrapped up her first season as an assistant coach with the Tennessee swimming and diving program.
+In 2016-17, Ashley Jahn is in her fifth year as an assistant coach with the Tennessee swimming and diving program.

 A former collegiate swimmer and water polo player for Air Force, Jahn spent two years as an assistant coach at UNLV and Idaho prior to arriving at Tennessee.
-She was previously a graduate assistant with the Lady Vols for two seasons from 2008-10.
+She was previously a graduate assistant with the women's team for two seasons from 2008-10.

-In Jahn's first season back at Tennessee in 2013, the Vols and Lady Vols enjoyed strong dual meet and championship seasons as a combined program.
+In Jahn's first season on Rocky Top in 2013, Tennessee enjoyed strong dual meet and championship seasons as a combined program.
 The Lady Vols won their first three NCAA relay titles on their way to finishing third as a team at the national meet, the best finish in program history.
-Meanwhile, the Vols took fourth at SECs and 16th at NCAAs, an improvement of six places from a year ago.
+Meanwhile, the Vols took fourth at SECs and 16th at NCAAs.

 Jahn was part of an entirely new coaching staff at Idaho in 2011-12, where the women's team broke 12 school records and finished seventh at the Western Athletic Conference Championships.